Chapter 25 Introduction to PPSA

 An ‘interest’ in personal property includes any right in relation to that property.
 However, some interests such as a right of ‘set-off’ and rights granted by a government in relation to water are specifically excluded from the PPSA (section 8 of the PPSA).

 Examples of security interests include mortgages, charges, leases, retention of title arrangements, consignments, pledges and hire purchase agreements.
-However, the PPSA requires a ‘substance over form’ approach when determining whether a security interest exists – what is important is not the name used to describe the transaction (for example ‘charge’ or ‘mortgage’), but whether the transaction in substance secures payment or performance of an obligation.
+However, the PPSA requires a ‘substance over form’ approach when determining whether a security interest exists.
+What is important is not the name used to describe the transaction (for example ‘charge’ or ‘mortgage’), but whether the transaction in substance secures payment or performance of an obligation.

 Deemed security interests and PPS Leases

-The PPSA deems certain other interests to be ‘security interests’ even if the transaction does not in substance secure payment or performance of an obligation.
+The PPSA deems certain interests to be ‘security interests’ even if the transaction does not in substance secure payment or performance of an obligation.
 There are three types of deemed security interests under the PPSA:

 The most relevant of these for the construction industry are PPS Leases, which may include certain leases or bailments of goods depending on the duration of the agreement, type of goods and the business practices of the lessor/bailor (in particular whether the lessor/bailor is in the business of leasing or bailing goods).
 In order to determine whether a lease or bailment is a PPS Lease it is important to understand the term of the agreement, as well as when the lease or bailment was entered into.